lwilletts/mpvc/README.md

     -h : Print this help.

 Formatting:
-    mpvc will interpret the following delimiters if they are found:
+    $(basename $0) will interpret the following delimiters if they are found:
         %filename%
         %year%
         %genre%